-Credits from 2006 to 2012 are based on building/permitting activity report from Annual Housing Element Progress Reports with edits made in 2017 to ensure accuracy (e.g. correcting discrepancies and identifying units that were credited in subsequent years).

-^{}Affordability for federally-funded projects is based on a declaration of restrictions recorded on the property.
+Credits from 2006 to 2012 are based on building/permitting activity report from Annual Housing Element Progress Reports with edits made in 2017 to ensure accuracy (e.g. correcting discrepancies and identifying units that were credited in subsequent years). ded projects is based on a declaration of restrictions recorded on the Affordability for units in these developments for a property.

-^{}Affordability for multi-family development that do not have affordability restrictions in place is based on market rents and home sales prices in Fresno that are within the affordability range of both low- and moderate income households.
+Affordability for multi-family development that do not have affordability restrictions in place is based on market rents and home sales prices in Fresno that are within the affordability range of both low- and moderate income households.

-^{}If a jurisdiction failed to make adequate sites available to accommodate the RHNA in the previous planning period, AB 1233 (Government Code Section 65584.09) requires only the lower income RHNA to be rolled over to the subsequent planning period.
+If a jurisdiction failed to make adequate sites available to accommodate the RHNA in the previous planning period, AB 1233 (Government Code Section 65584.09) requires only the lower income RHNA to be rolled over to the subsequent planning period.
+This is the only project in the list that has an approved entitlement permit, but does not yet have a building permit.
 Source: City of Fresno, 20152017